 Settlers Crossing Bed & Breakfast

-A resident donkey and old-fashioned lodgings make this property one of the country's most unique wine country retreats.
+A resident donkey and old-fashioned style give character to this historic wine country retreat.

 Peaches, pecans, beer gardens and vineyards: Welcome to eclectic Fredericksburg.
 An hour from Austin, this hospitable town was settled by German immigrants in the 1840s, and proves to be an anomaly in the land of longhorns.
-With more than 70 wineries spread across the surrounding Texas Hill Country, this area has been instrumental in the evolution of the Texas wine industry, which came to a halt with Prohibition and was not resurrected until the 1970s.
-Our lodging of choice here is Settlers Crossing, a 35-acre property that is home to just seven historic guest cottages.
+It's an excellent base for exploring wineries, the pre-Civil War Fort Martin Scott historic site and LBJ National Park.
+For those who want an authentic lodging experience, there is only one choice: Settler's Crossing with just seven historic guest cottages.
 The two-story Bohl Log Cabin is ideal for groups, while the charming 1865 Pioneer Log Cabin features its own restored wine cellar and 40-foot-long stone porch.
-A resident donkey named Brighty adds to the down-home appeal.
+Antiques, wood-burning fireplaces and Brighty the resident donkey are among the many highlights.